SandyUndefined/Car-Connect/TESTING_NOTES.md

 - If the autoswitch threshold is incorrect, adjust the configured limit accordingly.

 > **Note:** The above steps were not executed in this environment because Docker and Flutter tooling are not available in the container.
 Follow the procedure on a local machine or CI environment where the required dependencies exist.

+## 2025-02-18 Environment Check

+- Attempting to start the stack with `docker compose -f infra/docker-compose.yml up redis coturn` fails because Docker is not installed in the execution environment.
+- Running `pnpm --filter @apps/signaling dev` cannot complete because the container lacks outbound network access to download the pinned pnpm release via Corepack.
+- Due to the missing services, subsequent API verification steps (room locking, mute-all, host removal, token refresh over HTTP/HTTPS) could not be exercised here.
+- Re-run the scenario on a workstation or CI runner that has Docker available and unrestricted access to the npm registry.